*This post may contain affiliate links to products we recommend and happily use.*

 I have got some amazing ways for you to save money at the grocery store and they are all real easy to do.

 What is the one thing that you think costs you the most money at the grocery store?
 In our house it is anything that has to be bought due to allergies.
 Gluten free foods are right up there in the costs too much column.
+Learn what we stopped buying to save money.

-Did you know that the grocery store plans for you to spend more money than you need to?
+Did you know the grocery store plans for you to spend more money than you need to?

 Ever wonder why the fresh flowers are placed at the front of the store or why the bakery is just beyond what you need?
 Marketing.